HL7/fhir-ipa/input/pagecontent/conformance.md

 In situations where information on a particular data element is not present and the reason for absence is unknown, IPA Responders SHALL NOT include the data elements in the resource instance returned as part of the query results.
 Conversely, IPA Requestors SHALL be able to process resource instances containing data elements asserting missing information.

-Must Support elements are treated differently between IPA servers and requestors.
+Must Support elements are treated differently between IPA responders and requestors.

 #### Must-support if available, for responders
 Responders conforming to a profile in IPA SHALL return a Must Support element if that element is available.